 Not Just About Children

 Instead, you get my St Nicholas Day Rant.
-I posted this last year and decided I wanted to post it again.
+I posted this the last two years and decided I wanted to post it again.

 I have a complaint about how we separate children from their families.
 We want to do things for children, especially at the holidays.
 Forget those lazy, undeserving, guilty parents.
 We just want to help the children.

 At any children's hospital, however, the staff will tell you that there is no such thing as a solitary child.
 Children come embedded in families.
 Treatment for children must include their families - for the families are the ones who care for the children, who give them medicine (or not) and make sure they are safe.
 The families are helped so that they can care for their children.

 Further, educational studies show that children's test scores are directly related to the educational level of the mother.
 Other studies show that if you want to help a child in any way, you need to do so by helping the parents care for the child, by helping them with the resources they need so that they can care for their own children themselves.
 It takes a village to raise child, as the African proverb says.